How to Configure Redirects Manually

 Overview

-This document explains how to configure a redirect manually.
-A redirect automatically sends users from one website to another.
+A redirect automatically sends users from one URL to another.

-When you add a redirect with the cPanel Redirects interface (cPanel » Home » Domains » Redirects), the system places redirect rules at the bottom of the .htaccess file.
-Some third-party applications will ignore your rules and will only read the rules and configurations in their section of the .htaccess file].
+When you create a redirect with the cPanel Redirects interface (cPanel » Home » Domains » Redirects), the system adds the redirect rules to the bottom of the .htaccess file.
+This behavior allows most redirect configurations to work as expected.

-When this happens, you may need to configure your redirects manually.
+However, you may need to configure redirects manually in the following scenarios:

 To edit your .htaccess file, perform the following steps:

-1. Navigate to cPanel’s File Manager interface (cPanel » Home » Files » File Manager) interface.
+1. Navigate to cPanel’s File Manager interface (cPanel » Home » Files » File Manager).

 2. In the top navigation bar, click Settings.
 The Preferences interface will open.